HYPERTENSION

 Hypertension is called the Silent Killer, because it can lead to strokes, heart disease, and other health complications without showing any warning signs or symptoms.
 The only way to know if you have high blood pressure is to have it checked.

-We are excited to announce a new initiative to the Central North Alabama Health Services, Inc. Health System.
-Qualifying patients will receive a free Bluetooth/wireless blood pressure monitor to manage their blood pressure remotely.
+Patient Perk!
+Eligible Central North Alabama Health Services, Inc. patients can receive a complimentary Bluetooth/wireless blood pressure monitor to effectively monitor their blood pressure from home.

 Learn more